microsoft/vscode-docs/docs/remote/ssh.md

 4. After you are connected, you'll be in an empty window.
 You can then open a folder or workspace on the remote machine using **File > Open...** or **File > Open Workspace...**

-5. After a moment the folder or workspace you selected will open.
+5. After a moment, the folder or workspace you selected will open.
 Install **any extensions** you want to use on this host from the Extensions view.

 ### Remembering hosts you connect to frequently